nusmodifications/nus-scripts/README.md

-NUS SOC Scripts
+NUS Scripts
 =================

 ### Introduction

-A collection of scripts to make the life of SOC students easier and better.
+A collection of scripts to make the life of NUS students easier and better.

 - **Claims**
   - Helpful script for any SoC undergrad tutors to submit their claims in the teaching claims portal for repetitive claims.